Tonga language (Malawi): Tumbuka

+English

+The chief of Nkhata-Bay District has begged the president of this country to do something about the prices of things that keep on rising.

+Verbs roots

 Most verb roots in Tonga are toneless, although there are a few such as bangulá "shout" or sambilá "learn/swim" which have a tone on the final syllable of the stem.
 When a tone is final, as in the verb bangulá "shout", it tends to spread backwards to the penultimate syllable, giving the result bangǔlá (where ǔ represents a rising tone).

 Tenses

-Some of the Chitonga tenses are formed as follows:
+Tonga tenses are all similar to Tumbuka and are formed as follows: